Automated Work Zone Speed Enforcement Program

 In accordance with the state statute (1180-E(a)), enforcement may occur in any work zones located on a controlled access highway—or any roadway within the state designated for high-speed vehicular traffic.

-How many locations will go live?
+How many locations are there?

 Will there be a warning period for each work zone speed enforcement unit deployed or each construction season?